jwons/raas/README.md

      create_report(self, current_user_id, name, dir_name)

-     clean_up_datasets(self, dir)
-2.in the start.py, add an if condition to check the input language name corresponding to your language
+2.in the app/start.py line 9, add an if condition to call your language object 3.in app/forms.py line 27, add your language name to the front end selection box
-3.do not forget to change the frontend